 In 1951 the Geography Department at Harvard was inexplicably eliminated and Raisz, now out of a full-time job, split his time between his studio in Cambridge and teaching assignments at Clark University, the University of Virginia and finally the University of Florida.
 Over his 40-year career Raisz, called “the John Henry of cartography,” would publish thousands of maps covering every imaginable topic, hundreds of papers, several textbooks and three atlases.

 His first altas, The Altas of Global Geography, was published in 1944.6 Harper & Brothers described it as “An entirely new kind of atlas - a book of global maps giving a plane's- eye view of tomorrow's geography.”

 Working with the Cuban cartographer/geographer Geraldo Canet, Raisz published the under-appreciated (and difficult to find) Atlas de Cuba in 1949.7 Here is the supplementary map included with the book:

-In 1964, while teaching in Gainesville, he, along with fellow professor John Dunkle, published the Altas of Florida.
-It was the first statistical atlas of the state.
+In 1964, while teaching at the University of Florida in Gainesville, he, along with the geography professor John Dunkle, published his third atlas – the Altas of Florida.8 It was the first statistical atlas of the state.
 Although intended for school-age children and now wistfully dated, the maps encapsulated nearly everything Raisz had learned about landforms, cartograms and projections in a long and distinguished career: